 But it’s important to remember that these relationships are correlative, not causal.
 There may be additional factors in the lives of average tea drinkers that influence their improved cardiovascular numbers, not least of all the increased water intake and attendant hydration that tea consumption provides.

-One area of health in which we can accurately determine the positive influence of flavonoids on human health is the fight against free radicals.
+One area of human health in which we can accurately determine the positive influence of flavonoids is the fight against free radicals.
 A natural part of oxygen metabolism, free radicals can alter the net charge of a cell, leading to its death.
 When an oxidative free radical encounters a flavonoid, it oxidizes the flavonoid instead of a cell.
 This process renders the free radical non-reactive, and the resulting flavonoid poses no threat to the system.

 Oxidative free radicals have implications in everything from cancers to aging, and having a known compound that can render them impotent is a powerful weapon in the fight against disease.